marcelldls/TechnicalAssignment/README.md

   - Return exception, unable to connect to mirror

 The following edge cases are considered and ignored due to low likelyhood:
 - Multiple top 10 packages with the same number of associated files - will not be actively subranked.
-The first 10 are only ever returned
+The highest 10 packages are only ever returned
-- Assume that the repo always has more than 10 unique packages
+- Assume that the repo always has atleast 10 unique packages

 The MIT license is chosen -> "short and simple permissive license"